GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

 kubectl create serviceaccount KSA_NAME \
     --namespace NAMESPACE
 ```
-3) Assuming that the dbt-sa already exists and has a right permissions to trigger BigQuery jobs, the special binding has to be added to allow the Kubernetes service account as the IAM service account:
+3) Assuming that the dbt-sa already exists and has the right permissions to trigger BigQuery jobs, the special binding has to be added to allow the Kubernetes service account as the IAM service account:

 ```bash
 gcloud iam service-accounts add-iam-policy-binding GSA_NAME@GSA_PROJECT.iam.gserviceaccount.com \